 Add the contents of one potassium 3 reagent powder pillow.

-Firmly cap the cylinder and shake vigorously for 10 s.
+Firmly cap the cylinder and shake vigorously for 10 sec.

 Allow the solution to stand for 3 min as a white turbidity develops.

 While looking straight down into the cylinder, slowly insert the potassium dip stick vertically into the solution until black dot is no longer visible from above the cylinder.